joedski/musings/Typescript/Journal 2019-08-11 - Codegen for ORM, Static Types.md

 Another issue I'll need to face here is that, if I want to be truely generic, I'll have to allow for configurition of this.
 I'm pretty sure it just means adding a few type and config parameters here and there, but it's still something I'll need to do.

+Specifically:

+- All the utilities are parametrized by parametrizing a top-level export, which effectively serves as the exporter of everything else.
+    - Since this is a NodeJS project, I'm not as concerned about size, but likely one could just use multiple paramtrizers if one wanted to actually slim things down.
+Convenient?
+Not as, but it works.
+- Those parametrizations are typed using `T extends SomeInterface` constraints, so as to preserve exact types, thereby allowing config to drive both behavior and type derivation.
+    - Obviously, if I wanted to cover the multiple-parametrizers case, I'd have to stipulate that proper use requires using `as const`, but anyway.